 Banks help people achieve their dreams

 Banks offer services and products that genuinely help people get ahead in their lives.
 Additionally, they assist students with financing post-secondary degrees and help families move into their own homes.
 In many ways, the credit offered by banks has been a great equalizer, allowing the middle class, and in many cases, even the poor, to open small businesses.
 These businesses diversify – and therefore strengthen – the economy.
-Banks also benefit developing economies.
-Digital banking is being harnessed more often to help low-income individuals across the world weather financial hiccups.
+After the pandemic drove everyone online,. digital banking is being considered as the new normal, which may help more people across the world access or transfer funds more conveniently.
+Banks may also benefit developing economies.
 Microloans, coupled with savings options, have been shown to nearly quadruple the food budgets of the ultra-poor.
 In countries rich and poor, banks provide more than just financing to their customers – they provide opportunity.

 Banks contribute to global economic stability

 Banks contribute to economic stability in a variety of ways.
 They promote standardization of financial instruments (checks, wires, credit cards, etc.), which enable businesses to operate domestically and internationally in predictable ways (i.e., no one expects to rent a hotel room by trading goats; currencies are recognizable and have easily discernible value).
 Moreover, centralized banks place important controls on interest rates and the influx of money into the economy, thereby controlling inflation and pricing, and helping national and international economies to mitigate financial downturns.
 These important controls provide the consumer confidence that keeps businesses and individuals engaged in the economy – buying, lending, hiring, and entering new ventures that propel humanity forward.

 Banks offer security